Alice Morrissey: WSPU activism and prison

-Morrissey established the Liverpool branch of the Pankhurst's WSPU with Patricia Woodlock and Emma Hillier, neither of whom were establishment figures: Woodlock the daughter of an impoverished artist and Hillier self-funding with a range of careers from missionary to dressmaker.
+Morrissey established the Liverpool branch of the Pankhurst's WSPU with Patricia Woodlock and Emma Hillier, neither of whom were establishment figures: Woodlock the daughter of an impoverished artist and Hillier self-funded with a range of careers from missionary to dressmaker.

-Morrissey's first arrest was at Belle Vue Manchester June 1906, when she and her husband were heckling at a Liberal rally, and this was treated sympathetically by the socialist press.
+Morrissey's first arrest was at Belle Vue Manchester in June 1906, when she and her husband were heckling at a Liberal Party rally, and this was treated sympathetically by the socialist press.
 Morrissey was imprisoned in Holloway, and on her release was quoted in "Catholic Suffragist Released," in the Catholic Herald, 5 April 1907 saying 'so little deterred was she by her recent experience that she hoped they would not rest until they had 76 women out of every large town in goal."
 And the same publication printed Morrissey's prison-letter in an article "Votes for Women", on 26 April 1907 reporting Morrissey as writing that no nation was free while its women lived in "political silence," and adding "history teaches us that it is only by some people making sacrifices, that we will be freed."

 In 1907, the three leaders set the focus and agenda for the Liverpool WSPU branch, homed in premises accessible to all at 6 Colquitt Street.
 As two had socialist backgrounds, they aimed to educate working women, holding street meetings in working class areas, factory gate meetings at lunch time, inviting former mill worker suffragette Annie Kenney to take a week of campaigning in the city.
 When Mary Gawthorpe led the Lancashire branches of WPSU there was support for these methods across the industrial north west.
 By 1908 the numbers attending had grown and in one case estimated as over a thousand.
 Under the branch leadership of Alice Davies, Morrissey was mentioned for organising Emmeline Pankhurst's visit to the Hardman Hall in 1912.